 You probably thought we were being all artistic and self-important today with our talk of self-portraits.
 Don’t worry, artsy-self-importance doesn’t last long around here.

 Whereas Eleanor has thought and written a lot about self-portraits (because she is an amazing photographer), I am decidedly not a photographer and so I’m going to bring the conversation down a few notches.
 That’s right, today we will be talking about an icon of teen existence, a cornerstone of Instagram, the most loved and hated social phenomenon since flash mobs: the selfie.
-Oh…and grief…because this is a grief blog.

 Selfies get a pretty bad rap.
-Here are just a smattering of internet headlines I have seen about selfies: Scientists Link Selfies To Narcissism, Addiction & Mental Illness, Are Selfies a Sign of Narcissism and Psychopathy?, Science Confirms Selfies are The Worst, and How This Generation’s Obsession with Selfies Correlates with Mental Disorders.
+Here are just a smattering of headlines I have seen about selfies: Scientists Link Selfies To Narcissism, Addiction, & Mental Illness, Are Selfies a Sign of Narcissism and Psychopathy?, Science Confirms Selfies are The Worst, and How This Generation’s Obsession with Selfies Correlates with Mental Disorders.

 But I have been opening my mind a bit lately.
 I read all the anti-selfie articles linked above and, guess what?
 They are pretty lame.
 The “research” cited includes just one study picked up by a zillion outlets which found not that taking selfies causes the issues described, but rather that those who already suffer from certain diagnoses may be more likely to post selfies.
-The articles reeked of confirmation bias and many left me silently yelling, correlation is not causation!
+The articles reeked of confirmation bias and many left me silently yelling, Correlation is not causation!
 But that is a rant for another day.

 Ironically, some of the same sources who are quick to complain that no one is talking about death and grief are the first to write scathing critiques of the funeral selfie, the hospital selfie, or the grief selfie.
 And this is where I think we may need to take a step back and look at our own biases.